walidshaari/Kubernetes-Certified-Administrator/README.md

 I tried to restrict the cross references of resources to [kubernetes.io](kubernetes.io).
 Youtube videos and other blog resources are optional; however, I still found them useful in my k8s learning journey.

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.31 as of Oct 2024 exam) especially for API objects and annotations.
+Ensure you have the right version of Kubernetes documentation selected (v1.35 as of the September 2026 exam environment) especially for API objects and annotations.

 LDR:  **practice**       **practice**      **practice**